jorgemorgado/PAINT/README.md

 This was a school project around 1993-94.
 The code is heavily commented because that was required for the grading.

-I don't remember exactly but I think the project was to write something in C but using some Object-Oriented Programming concepts.
+I don't remember exactly but I think the project was to write an application in C using some Object-Oriented Programming concepts.
 In this case that would be the different shapes (structures in [GLOBAL.H](src/GLOBAL.H)).
+This was my idea, and I take full ownership for it :)

 ## License